Alberto-X3/Alberto-X3-V4/DESIGN-GUIDE.md

 # Import Structure
 All imports should be ordered alphabetically (from `A` to `Z` and then from `a` to `z`).

-Also they should follow following structure:
+Also, they should follow following structure:
 1. `import Foo`
 2. `from foo import bar`/`from foo.bar import egg`
 3. `from API import foo`/`from API.foo import bar`</br>